Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

 Being the best earbuds both brands offer, neither the Sony WF-1000XM4 nor Bose QuietComfort Earbuds come cheap.
 The Sonys cost £250 ($280, AU$500), and because they're new, you're unlikely to get a discount any time soon.

-The QuietComfort Earbuds cost an identical £250 ($280, AU$399), and we've spotted them on sale a few times, especially around Prime Day and Black Friday.
+The QuietComfort Earbuds cost an identical £250 ($280, AU$399), but we have spotted them on sale a few times, especially around Prime Day and Black Friday.
 Currently, you can buy a pair for around £240 (AU$279), although at the time of writing, US discounts appear tricker to come by.

 **Winner** Bose QuietComfort Earbuds